Harshjha3006/SukshmaLM/README.md

 - `--logging_steps`: Loss will be logged every {logging_steps} steps (default: 100)
 - `--eval_steps`: Model's current best state will be saved every {eval_steps} steps (default: 500)

-This will create a model checkpoint in checkpoints/{exp_name}/model.pth and also save few of the model's important properties in checkpoints/{exp_name}/config.json
+This will create a model checkpoint in checkpoints/{exp_name}/model.pth and also save few of the model's important properties in checkpoints/{exp_name}/config.json. <br> TensorBoard logs will be stored at tensorboard_logs/{exp_name} folder.

 ### Inference